Cate is a tortoiseshell domestic short hair. We estimate she was probably born in Spring 2007.

 Cate has had a rough start in life for both herself and her kittens.
 Now that her 'mom time' is over, she is ready to find a family to call her own and share her life with her forever family.

 Cate would be a wonderful companion for a single person, or a purrfect family pet.
 Please show this trusting girl that her hopes were not in vain!
 If you can give Cate the kind of home she deserves, please call us and come meet this beautiful girl.

 Call Kitty Corner at 315-457-4420 or fill out our adoption application at www.kittycorner.org to meet our adoptable cats and adopt a new member of your family.

 Cate tests negative for Feline Leukemia and Feline AIDS, has been spayed/neutered, microchipped, and all shots are up to date.

 Kitty Corner has a lifetime return policy.
-If you adopt a cat or kitten from us and you can't keep it for any reason, we ask that you return it to us.
+If your adopted cat needs to be rehomed at any time, just bring them back to us.
 We want to be sure that none of our cats is ever homeless again.

 Thank you for looking at our cats!